- Educational Technology, Research and Assessment

 Our lab team consists of several core team members as well as many affiliates from within the COE and beyond, including faculty, undergraduate and graduate students and K-12 educators.
 The core team will bring to bear diverse theoretical, methodological or practical expertise with which to direct specific research projects and grant proposals.
 The core team members bring specific expertise in research methodology, teacher education, reading, special education and assessment.

-- Natalie Andzik (assistant professor, SEED) - Her research focuses on training pre- and in-service teachers and practitioners how to implement best practices when supporting the academic and social needs of students with severe disabilities and students who display problem behavior.
+- Natalie Andzik (associate professor, SEED) - Her research focuses on training pre-and in-service teachers and practitioners how to implement best practices when supporting the academic and social needs of students with severe disabilities and students who display problem behavior.
 Natalie was the recipient of the "Excellence in Research and Artistry Award" from the College of Education in 2020.
 She has published numerous articles in high-ranking special education journals such as Exceptional Children, Teaching Exceptional Children, Augmentative and Alternative Communication, and Behavior Modification.
 She is currently an external evaluator on a grant funded by the Office of Special Education Programs (OSEP).

 - Todd Reeves (associate professor, ETRA) - His research addresses problems related to teacher education and development; educational assessment; and online learning; as well as problems that exist at the points of intersection among these domains.
 His work has been published in Teaching and Teacher Education, Journal of Education for Teaching, Action in Teacher Education, and The Teacher Educator, and he has served on grant projects funded by the U.S. Department of Education, the National Science Foundation, and the Illinois State Board of Education.